aequasi/KeenClient-PHP/README.md

 ===================
 The Keen IO API lets developers build analytics features directly into their apps.

-This client was built using [Guzzle](http://guzzlephp.org/), a PHP HTTP client & framework for building RESTful web service clients.

 Installation
 ------------
   1. edit `composer.json` file with following contents: